nullprism/nullprism.github.io/_posts/2021-08-03-htb-legacy.md

 ## Initial Engagement & Enumeration

 Started with a general reconnassaince and services scan via [reconnoitre](https://github.com/codingo/Reconnoitre).
 I'd actually stumbled on this tool a while back when I was looking for enumeration and initial engagement automation frameworks.
 I've used it a lot since then, and I'm thrilled its in play for OSCP.
 [Codingo](https://twitter.com/codingo_) did an excellent job with it.
+Its full capabilities won't likely be seen on this box, as the enumeration path is pretty straightforward, but it'll show its value later on, I have no doubt.

 ### Reconnoitre